noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 ---------------

-In the API v2, the central concept is :strong:`Station`: all data come from a given |station|\, whose complete list can be retrieved by simply opening the first method of the :strong:`data-controller`, :strong:`/api`, then click on :button:`Try it out` and then on `Execute`.
+In the API v2, the central concept is :strong:`Station`: all data come from a given :literal:`StationType`, whose complete list can be retrieved by simply opening the first method of the :strong:`data-controller`, :strong:`/api`, then click on :button:`Try it out` and then on `Execute`.